okgrow/guides/docs/ProjectManagement-AgileAdaptation.md

 ## Tracking work

-We use Trello, with cards to represent user stories (or sometimes technical tasks) and lists to show the state of each card.
+We use Trello or Jira with cards to represent user stories (or sometimes technical tasks) and lists to show the state of each card.

+### In Trello

 Cards move from left to right across the following columns:

 1. Future: ideas for future work that isn't currently planned.
 Dump anything here.
 1. Planned: things that we've definitely agreed to do within the current phase only.
-1. This week: things that we're going to do this week.
-We fill this up at the weekly planning meeting.
+1. This iteration: things that we're going to do this iteration.
+We fill this up at the first weekly planning meeting of the iteration.
 1. In progress: actively being worked on right now.
 1. Testing and code review: being tested and reviewed by another developer.
-1. Client review: ready for you to review on the staging server.
+1. Client review: ready for the client to review on the staging server.
 1. Done YYYY-MM-DD: We have one of these for each iteration (note this is the date of the iteration start, i.e. the date of the weekly meeting).
-This contains cards that are done (accepted by the client) during the iteration that starts
+This contains cards that are done (accepted by the client) during the iteration that starts.

+### In Jira

+The cards for this iteration are organized into an 'Active Sprint' board.
+Cards move from left to right across the following columns in the board:

+1. Todo: things that we're going to do this iteration.
+These cards were added during the creation of the sprint during the [planning meeting](project-management-retrospective-planning.html).
+1. In progress: actively being worked on right now.
+1. Client review: ready for the client to review on the staging server.
+1. Done: contains the cards that are done (accepted by the client) during the iteration

 ## Development workflow